- Indigenous Studies Minor

 - Dalhousie Indigenous Students' Collective

-A student society that provides recognition and representation of Native peoples' throughout Dalhousie's campus.
+A student society providing recognition and representation of Indigenous peoples' throughout Dalhousie's campuses.

 - Dalhousie Aboriginal Law Students Association (DALSA)

 DALSA is a source of support and raises awareness of Aboriginal perspectives to both, the community within the Dalhousie Law School, and to the general public.

 - Aboriginal and Indigenous Research

 Discover some the research taking place at Dalhousie that's related to Aboriginal and Indigenous issues.

 Library Research Guides (LibGuides)

 March 24, 2018: CALLED TO ACTION: Living Reconciliation Through Song